r-uby-dev/roda-llm/README.md

 placeholder and takes that.
 The `reset-icon` slot replaces the reset button's icon, and expanding mirrors onto the host as the `expanded` attribute, so a page can dress the expanded console or take the viewport with it.

+##### styles

+The console takes its colour and font from wherever it sits: text colour and font family are inherited, the sizes are relative, and the border, surface and muted tones are neutrals that follow the page's own `color-scheme`.

+Its furniture - the composer, the count and the live line - reads in a mono stack the way a console does, while answers stay in the page's font, and everything is sized in em from `--ac-font-size`, so one value moves the whole thing.

-To move it further in the direction of a given design, either set the tokens, or style it from the outside with `::part()`.
+Beyond that, the tokens below are the whole surface: set them to point the console at a palette, or style it from the outside with `::part()`.
 Every part is available: `console`, `body`, `answer`, `placeholder`, `trace`, `trace-details`, `trace-summary`, `trace-toggle`, `trace-label`, `trace-list`, `status`, `form`, `prompt`, `input`,